wilsonmar/wilsonmar.github.io/_posts/2019-06-03-flood-perftest.md

 ## Setup Flood Element CLI locally

+To run a Flood Element script against a sample app on the web, use Flood's `element` executable program.

+To make that easy for you, a shell script was developed and made available in a GitHub.com repository.

+1. Use an internet browser (Google Chrome) to view

-1. <a target="_blank" href="https://wilsonmar.github.io/mac-osx-terminal/">Open a Terminal</a>.
+   <a target="_blank" href="https://raw.githubusercontent.com/wilsonmar/DevSecOps/master/flood-io/flood-local-setup.sh">flood-local-setup.sh</a>

+   The script has the following steps:

+   1. Collect parameters controlling this run:
+   2. Context: Starting time stamp, OS versions, command attributes:
+   3. Shell utility functions:
+   4. Delete local repository if it's there (for idempotency):
+   5. Pre-requisites installation
+   6. install cli
+   7. Clone script from GitHub
+   8. Run the script
+   9. Clean up
+   <br /><br />

+   Notice that <tt>puppeteer</tt> is installed.
+The Node package..

+   The script has are several run control parameters (feature flags) in the script.

-1. To install on your Mac or Linux laptop `element-cli` and run a Flood Element script against a sample app (that's up all time), triple-click this URL and paste it in your Terminal:
+1. To run the script with default settings on your Mac or Linux laptop, <a target="_blank" href="https://wilsonmar.github.io/mac-osx-terminal/">open a Terminal</a> and triple-click this URL and paste it in your Terminal:

    <pre><strong>sh -c "$(curl -fsSL https://raw.githubusercontent.com/wilsonmar/DevSecOps/master/flood-io/flood-local-setup.sh)"</strong></pre>

-   The command runs shell script `flood-local-setup.sh` from a GitHub repo at:

-   <a target="_blank" href="https://raw.githubusercontent.com/wilsonmar/DevSecOps/master/flood-io/flood-local-setup.sh">https://github.com/wilsonmar/DevSecOps/master/flood-io/flood-local-setup.sh</a>
+   PROTIP: Security conscious people would be wise to first copy the file, vet it with Security experts, then save the certified file within a corporate-sponsored vault, perhaps using Nexus or Artifactory.

-The script basically does what is specified in the flood.io documentation page at:
+Below examines what the script does, which is summarized in the flood.io documentation page at:
-<a target="_blank" href="https://element.flood.io/docs/1.0/install">https://element.flood.io/docs/1.0/install</a>, but
+<a target="_blank" href="https://element.flood.io/docs/1.0/install">https://element.flood.io/docs/1.0/install</a>, but with pre-edits and verifications.

+1. Get package manager for your operating system. <br />
+   On a Mac, install Homebrew.<br />
+   On Ubuntu, install apt-get.

+   Many Linux distributions now come with a package manager.

-1. On a Mac with Homebrew installed:
+1. Use the package manager to install utilities.
+On a Mac:

    <tt><strong>brew install flood-io/taps/element</strong></tt>